Suor/point-free/README.md

 <a name="parallel"></a>
 ### parallel(funcs... | funcs)

-Combines several actions into one executing them in parallel:
+Combines several actions into one executing them in parallel.
+Arguments are passed to each subtask, results are collected into array preserving order.
+Any error is passed out immediately, all functions still running parallel continue, but their results are ignored.

 ```js
 var recalcAll = pf.parallel(recalcLinks, recalcDomains, recalcQueue);
 ```

-Arguments are passed to each subtask, results are collected into array preserving order.
-Can be used to create a function as above or as a substep in bigger combinator:
+Can be used to create a function as above or as a substep in a bigger combinator:

 ```js
 pf.waterfall(